Ryan-Iacovone/Computer-Benchmark/README.md

 # Computer-Benchmark
- Combination analysis of my custom built PC using gaming and synthetic benchmarks
+ Analyzing the performance of my custom built PC using a variety of gaming and synthetic benchmarks.